 What is Online Customer Service

-Here is a simple definition: online customer service is defined as any service that helps customers solve problems that are delivered using a digital channel. here are several different types of online customer service best practices, partially depending on the type of industry involved.
+Here is a simple definition: online customer service is defined as any service that helps customers solve problems that are delivered using a digital channel. here are several different types of online service best practices, partially depending on the type of industry involved.
 The most common type is the exchange of communications in real-time using channels such as live chat, email, and social media.
-Types of online customer service: 1.
+Types of digital customer service: 1.
 Online Customer Service: FAQs.
 2. Using online video.